Quit Making Your Kids Happy Right NOW!

 Kids Will Not Know How To Handle Disappointment

 But there’s time for that.
 Disappointment.
 Childhood should be happy and care free.
 Kids should have fun.
-Leave the strife for adulthood isn’t that what it’s there for?
+Leave the strife for adulthood, isn’t that what it’s there for?
 Ummmm, sooooo when do kids actually learn about being resilient and that things don’t always go their way?
-When will they discover how to be upset and move on?
-Oh, right, they can do that later and just have fun, they are kids n all.
-The problem wit all of this?
-Is leaves your kids at a disadvantage and more upset in the long run.
+When will they discover how to be upset, feel it and then move on?
+Oh, right, they can do that later and just have fun now, they are kids ’n' all.
+The problem with all of this?
+Well, it leaves your kids at a disadvantage and more upset in the long run.
 Sometimes toys break (especially when you hit the wall while throwing said toy at your sisters head, phew it missed).
 Sometimes you get picked last for the team.
 Sometimes there is no blue cup in the house.
 You never HAD a blue cup.
 Why does she always want a blue cup?
 How does she even know that blue cups exist???
 Why is she still screaming about the blue cuuuppp???

 If we run around trying to keep kids happy all of the time they will think everything is about them and rightly so.
-That may not seem like a big deal right now but you KNOW folks who think that NOW, grown up folks.
-When we make 4 dinners to keep our kids happy, when we wash that shirt that they want to wear at 9:30 at night so they won’t get mad, when we give up our seat because they want to sit in it….
-What do you think they are learning from this?
-Well I’ll tell ya.
-They are learning that the world revolves around them and their wants and their needs.
+That may not seem like a big deal right now but you KNOW folks who think that they are #1 right NOW, grown up folks, yes, we often do not like them very much.
+When we make 4 dinners to keep our kids happy, when we wash that shirt that they want to wear to school at 9:30 at night so they won’t get mad, when we give up our seat because they want to sit in it….
+What do you think they're learning from this?
+Well, I’ll tell ya.
+They’re learning that the world revolves around them and their wants and their needs.
 They learn that THEY are the most important thing in the world.
 That their needs are number one.
 It’s gonna be rough when they grow up and try this out in school or the world outside of your home.
-Peers are not doing to like this, school will not like this, jobs will not like this and in the end your child will be left confused and upset.
+Peers are not going to like this, school will not like this, jobs will not like this and in the end your child will be left confused and upset.
 Your children are not the center of the universe, they aren’t even the center of your family.
 (Gasp, did she say the kids aren’t the center of the family??)
-They might be in certain moments.
+They might be at certain moments.
 When their best friend moves away or when they make the soccer team.
-Sure, it’s all about you kids, SOMETIMES but other times it will be someone else turn to be the center of attention and other times no one needs to be.
+Sure, it’s all about your kids, SOMETIMES but other times it will be someone else turn to be the center of attention and other times no one needs to be.
 Set your kids up for success by letting them be unhappy and disappointed.
+YUP!

 They Will Not Learn How To be Patient